 7. Bring traction devices for improved traction in icy conditions.

 Slips and falls are one of the major causes of injuries on the trail.
 Avoid injury by investing in traction devices such as Kahtoola microspikes.
 Spikes work better on ice and inclines (ice cleats are not meant for uneven terrain while spikes are), and stay attached securely to your boots.
-Hiking poles are nice to have on steep terrain too.
+Trekking poles are nice to have on steep terrain too.

 8. Wear gaiters to keep mud and snow out of your boots.

 Even waterproof boots will not protect your feet if snow goes in the top of them!
 I recommend breathable gaiters so you can wear them year-round without getting heat rash.
 The Outdoor Research Crocodiles Gaiters are pretty awesome and easy to put on/take off.
-Gaiters will also keep ticks out (ticks are active any time it’s above 4C).
-See my tick safety tips here.

 9. Pack a closed cell foam sleeping/sitting pad.